AdaCore/gnatstudio/docs/users_guide/editing.rst

   .. highlight:: ada

   In addition, the editor displays documentation for the entity, if available.
-This is the block of comments immediately before or after the entity's declaration (without any intervening blank lines).
+This is the block of comments immediately after the entity's declaration (without any intervening blank lines).
 For example, the editor displays the following documentation for Ada::

-    --  A comment for A
-    A : Integer;

     B : Integer;
     --  A comment for B